davetropeano/lda/source/index.markdown

 commerce sites, blogs and micro-blogs, music sites, video sites, social networking sites, government sites, news sites and so on.

-The basic idea of integration
-using Linked Data is that if you just substitute a data model ([RDF](http://davetropeano.github.io/lda/what-is-this-rdf-thing/index.html)) for HTML and otherwise 'make like the world-wide web', then applications can achieve the same sort of easy and limitless integration that we see in the HTML web.
+The basic idea of Linked Data is that if you just substitute a data model ([RDF](http://davetropeano.github.io/lda/what-is-this-rdf-thing/index.html)) for HTML and otherwise 'make like the world-wide web', then applications can achieve the same sort of easy and limitless integration of data that we see for user interface in the HTML web.
-For this to work, we need to implement client applications that 'make like a browser' and server applications that expose everything as linked resources.
+For this to work, we need to implement client applications that 'make like a browser' and server applications that expose everything as hypertext-linked resources.
 The LDA framework provides server-side and a client-side components that make it easy to create applications that follow exactly that pattern.